pgrandinetti/compilers/class/content/page/what-are-the-differences-in-programming-languages.md

 But, if the language you're using it's based on dynamic scoping, then:

-- Whether `f1`, `f2`, `f3` can see each other's scope depends on the invocation chain, that is known only at runtime.
+- Whether `f1`, `f2`, `foo` can see each other's scope depends on the invocation chain, that is known only at runtime.
 - So, when the `Main` function calls `f1`, this will set `x=1`, call `foo`, set `x=3`, print `3` and then call `f2`.
 But now, `f2` can see all the scopes in the invocation chain (that is, `foo`, `f1` and `Main`) and therefore it will bind `x=3`, because it finds it in `foo`'s scope.

 As you can easily imagine, **dynamic scoping can be very confusing**.
 That's why languages with dynamic scope lost the "historical war" against languages with static scope, and the former have practically disappeared.